tompave/fun_with_flags/README.md

 The package can be installed by adding `fun_with_flags` to your list of dependencies in `mix.exs`.

-In order to have a small installation footprint, the dependencies for the different adapters are all optional and it's required to explicitly require the one you wish to use.
+In order to have a small installation footprint, the dependencies for the different adapters are all optional.
+You must explicitly require the ones you wish to use.

 ```elixir
 def deps do